mtsmn/IoT/iotplatform_task.md

     GET /archive/device/types/{typeId}/devices/{deviceId}

 For more information about the Restore Devices APIs, see [Restore Devices APIs Beta ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.internetofthings.ibmcloud.com/apis/swagger/v0002-beta/restore-device-beta.html).

+## Reconnecting devices

+Devices might disconnect from {{site.data.keyword.iot_short_notm}} due to a network problem or due to routine maintenance on the service or infrastructure.
+When the device or devices reconnect, you might want to consider minimizing the amount of network traffic that is generated during a reconnection, or to introduce a time-delay to reduce the number of simultaneous reconnects.

 ## Recipes on Connecting Devices